 - Salivary glands (glands that make saliva)

-Tobacco and alcohol use can affect the risk of developing lip and oral cavity cancer.
-However, having a risk does not mean that you will develop cancer; like not having risk factors does not mean that you won't develop a head or neck cancer.
+Tobacco and alcohol use are the two main factors that seem to affect the risk of developing lip and oral cavity cancer.
+Most patients diagnosed with this disease are over 60 years old.
 Always consult your doctor if you think you may be at risk for cancer.

 Risk factors for lip and oral cavity cancer include the following: